top of page

 • A community-wide meeting to share project findings and recommendations

-Residents in Tompkins, NY, participated in EHP’s HealthWatch program to obtain data about emissions from the nearby Borger Compressor Station.
-By leveraging the technical expertise and organizing skills of various community members and the nonprofit group, Mothers Out Front, HealthWatch participants were able to build a relationship with the operator.
+Residents in Tompkins, NY, participated in a precursor to EHP’s HealthWatch program to obtain data about emissions from the nearby Borger Compressor Station.
+By leveraging the technical expertise and organizing skills of various community members and the nonprofit group Mothers Out Front, HealthWatch participants were able to build a relationship with the operator.
 The community requested upgrades to the compressor station during work to expand the facility.
 They were successful because they had data to prove the efficacy of the improvements.
 The impact of the improvements was confirmed by air monitoring data.

 Last fall, Stu Berg, a Tompkins resident, said of the HealthWatch program: